stacks-network/stacks-core/NFT_USE_CASE.md

 ### Background on withdrawals
 Withdrawals from the hyperchain are a 2-step process.

-The first step involves calling one of the Clarity withdraw functions within a smart contract call.
+The first step involves calling one of the Clarity withdraw functions within a smart contract call on the L2 chain.
 This means calling either `stx-withdraw?`, `ft-withdraw?`, or `nft-withdraw?`.
 These functions only exist in the hyperchains.
 When a withdraw function succeeds, the hyperchain node adds that withdrawal to a withdrawal Merkle tree for the specific block that the hyperchain is building.
-When the hyperchain node commits a block, it also submits the root hash of the Merkle tree.
+When the hyperchain node commits a block, it also submits the root hash of that Merkle tree.

 The second step involves calling the appropriate withdraw function in the hyperchains interface contract on the L1 chain.
-You must also pass in the "proof" that corresponds to this particular withdrawal.
+You must also pass in the "proof" that corresponds to your withdrawal.
-This proof includes the root hash of the withdrawal Merkle tree that this withdrawal was included in, the leaf hash of the withdrawal itself, and a list of hashes to be used to prove that the provided leaf belongs to the tree corresponding to the provided root hash.
+This proof includes the root hash of the withdrawal Merkle tree that this withdrawal was included in, the leaf hash of the withdrawal itself, and a list of hashes to be used to prove that the leaf is valid.

 ### Step 6a: Withdraw the NFT on the hyperchain
 Perform the withdrawal on the layer 2 by calling `withdraw-nft-asset` in the `simple-nft-l2` contract.